-Duties include the full range of general practice responsibilities during your time with us, including work at Crieff Community Hospital.
+Duties include the full range of general practice responsibilities during your time with us.
 You will be mentored by Dr Kara Melchizedek, GP Partner at Aberfeldy & Kinloch Rannoch from the base practice; you will receive supervision from both practices.
 50% of your placement will be with Comrie Medical Centre and the other 50% will be shared between working at Aberfeldy and Kinloch Rannoch Medical Practice, up to 4 weeks experiencing another remote practice and 5 weeks to attend courses, clinical attachments (hospital or primary care) or undertake study as agreed with the coordinator.